 With in vitro fertilisation

-Basic insurance includes cover designed to promote your chances of conceiving.
+Basic insurance does include benefits designed to promote your chances of conceiving.
 For example, three rounds of artificial insemination in the womb.
 However, if you don’t fall pregnant by this method, there are other medical options available today.
-The Planning a Family supplementary insurance plan eases the financial burden if you want to pursue these other options.
+The Planning a Family supplementary insurance plan eases the financial burden if such treatments are necessary.
+Please note: in the case of artificial insemination, benefits are only paid under the Planning a Family supplementary insurance plan if attempts to conceive naturally have been unsuccessful.

 How much you can save

-Conditions for the Planning a Family plan: These supplementary insurance plans are only available to women from 1 January of the year in which they turn 18 until 31 December of the year in which they turn 35.
+Conditions for Planning a Family: These supplementary insurance plans are only available to women from the 1st of the month following their 18th birthday until the 1st of the month preceding their 35th birthday.

 The monthly premium for the Planning a Family supplementary insurance plan increases with age as follows: